mcfnord/rml/src/busto.md

 <hr>

+<sup>25</sup> Judge Arend did not return my two telephone calls to her courtroom.
+<sup>26</sup> Merrival alleged that Lindquist encouraged her to oppose Schacht.
-27" Nohavec is on leave of absence bout the office so I was unable to speak to her about the Guild election and could not confirm Lindquist’s claim that he did not encourage Nohavec to run for the position.
+<sup>27</sup> Nohavec is on leave of absence bout the office so I was unable to speak to her about the Guild election and could not confirm Lindquist’s claim that he did not encourage Nohavec to run for the position.

+# See Lewis questions Guttierez

 Subsequently, on two different occasions, Lewis questioned Guttierez to determine who had reported him to Wagner.
-During this process, Lewis offered Guttierez the opportunity to try a four-person homicide case, which shocked Guttierez because the prospect of trying a homicide case had never been discussed with her in her performance evaluations or otherwise.28 Finally, Lewis again questioned her about whether she had reported him saying, “There are questions on the 9th fioor [where the senior leadership offices are located]; people are questioning your judgment.
+During this process, Lewis offered Guttierez the opportunity to try a four-person homicide case, which shocked Guttierez because the prospect of trying a homicide case had never been discussed with her in her performance evaluations or otherwise.<sup>28</sup> Finally, Lewis again questioned her about whether she had reported him saying, “There are questions on the 9th fioor [where the senior leadership offices are located]; people are questioning your judgment.
 Annie, did this come from you?”
-When she finally broke down and told Lewis, “yes,” he said, “I understand; I will go to 9 and fix this.“ He came back a few minutes later and

-said, “Annie, everything is going to be fine.
+When she finally broke down and told Lewis, “yes,” he said, “I understand; I will go to 9 and fix this.“ He came back a few minutes later and said, “Annie, everything is going to be fine.
 You are going to get the next County Attorney II,” which would be a promotion for her.